alitokur/alitokur.github.io/content/inline-functions.md

 discuss.
 By the end of the night, when the first light of dawn hits the screen, we'll make our choice: **should we use inline or not in C++?**

+And please, please, please, do not forget, i'm not an expert, and writing all this for you is also a way for me to learn.
+So, if you find any mistakes, call me and i can kick your *ss.

+Okey, here we go.
 If you are here, you probably done all your search about inlining, stackoverflow, chatgpt, reddit... and already know what **inline** functions are.
-Just a quick reminder: when we declare a function as inline, we are trying to reduce the overhead of a function call, by placing the function's code directly at the call site.
-And this overhead...
-Huh, might have heard a story going like this: A function call has overhead, because the program jumps to the memory location where your function code starts, it needs to save the current cursor position into the stack, then arguments are being pushed to the stack, then they are taken from the stack, then a result is written, then 3 apples bla bla...
-These are not secret most of time true but modern compilers and CPUs are incredibly smart when optimizing these operations.
+Btw, we are focusing on the performance aspect of it, not linkage.
+So let me give you just a tiny reminder: when we declare a function as inline, we are trying to reduce the overhead of a function call, by placing the function's code directly at the call site.
+And you all might have heard a story going like this: A function call has overhead, because the program jumps to the memory location where your function code starts, it needs to save the current cursor position into the stack, then arguments are being pushed to the stack, then they are taken from the stack, then a result is written, then 3 apples bla bla...

-Now, there is no need, but let's write a simple function that sums two integers inside a loop, and measure the performance difference between inline and non-inline versions.
+Now, there is no need, but let's write a simple function that sums two integers inside a loop, and measure the performance difference between inline and non-inline versions to see that this story is true or not.

 > [!NOTE]
 > flags: **-O2**